txt/se16/lectures/60notations.md

 - Best to understand those obsessed with UML as suffering from "notation envy" from state charts, ER, etc

-Marian Petre: "UML in practice" ICSE'13, 2013. http://oro.open.ac.uk/35805/.

-UML has been described by some as "the lingua franca of software engineering".
-Evidence from industry does not necessarily support such endorsements.
-How exactly is UML being used in industry — if it is?
-This paper presents a corpus of interviews with 50 professional software engineers in 50 companies and identifies 5 patterns of UML use.
-The abstract for this distinguished paper doesn't do it justice.
-Over two years, the author interviewed over 50 developers from a broad cross-section of industries and countries.
-She found their use fell into five broad categories:

-Category	Number
-no UML	35
-selective	11
-automated code generation	3
-retrofit	1
-wholehearted	0
-Among the reasons given for not using it were:

-Lack of context: UML deals with architecture, rather than with the whole system.
-The overheads of understanding the notation.
-Issues of synchronization and consistency.
-Perhaps the most interesting category is the second: those people who selectively use some elements of UML, but not the whole notation.
-Some of the partial uses identified were:

-UML as a 'thought tool'
-communicating with stakeholders
-collaborative dialogs
-adaptation (i.e., using a homegrown variant of the "real" notation), and selective traction (i.e., using it just as long as is useful, then moving on) while the parts used were:

-Diagram	Number
-Class diagrams	7
-Sequence diagrams	6
-Activity diagrams	6
-State machine diagrams	3
-Use case diagrams	1
-But there is much more in this paper than merely statistics.
-One of Petre's many insightful comments is:

-Responses concerning UML use tend to be polarized, between design use and implementation use...
-Despite the notional accommodation of the whole process, informants tend to use UML either in early design, or in implementation, rarely both (even when informants' roles include the whole process).
-There are two ways to react to this work.
-The first is to read it as an indictment: after 20 years, UML is still mostly not used and not valued.
-The second, and more hopeful, is as a concrete step toward improving it.
-Parts of UML are used; the more we learn about which ones, where, why, and how, the better our chances of building something better.

 ### UML Details